matloff/fasteR/README.md

 ### Norm Matloff, Prof. of Computer Science, UC Davis; [my bio](http://heather.cs.ucdavis.edu/matloff.html)

-The site is for those who know nothing of R or even of programming, and seek a quick, painless entree to the world of R.
+The site is for those who know nothing of R, or maybe even nothing of programming, and seek *QUICK*, painless entree to the world of R.

 * **FAST**:  You'll already be doing good stuff in R -- useful data analysis
 --- in your very first lesson.